 It’s not just people on the lowest incomes who this impacts - families on average incomes, middle-aged adults with low incomes and pre-retirement households are also at risk.

 Food writer, Jack Monroe, found having a lack of financial data left them struggling to make ends meet.
-Find out more about their story, and hear from others who struggled to access the financial services they needed due to being financially invisible.
+Find out more about her story, and hear from others who struggled to access the financial services they needed due to being financially invisible.

 How to make yourself visible